Carl Oberg

 Carl Albrecht Oberg (27 January 1897 – 3 June 1965) was a German SS functionary during the Nazi era.
 He served as Senior SS and Police Leader (HSSPF) in occupied France, from May 1942 to November 1944, during the Second World War, Oberg came to be known as the Butcher of Paris.
 From May 1942, under orders from Reinhard Heydrich, Oberg ordered the execution of hundreds of hostages and the roundup and deportation of over 40,000 Jews from France to extermination camps, most infamously during the Vel' d'Hiv Roundup with the assistance of the Vichy French police.

 Arrested by American military police in Tyrol in July 1945, Oberg was sentenced to death by two different courts: British and French before being handed over to the French.
-In 1958 his death sentence was commuted to life imprisonment and later reduced to 20 years hard labour.
+In 1958 his death sentence was commuted to life imprisonment and later reduced to 20 years at hard labour.
 Oberg was eventually released on 28 November 1962 and pardoned by President Charles de Gaulle.
 He died in West Germany on 3 June 1965.

 Early life

-Carl Albrecht Oberg was born in Hamburg on 27 January 1897, the son of a physician and professor of medicine.
-In August 1914, he enlisted in the army and was assigned to the artillery, serving as battery officer.
-In November 1915, he was commissioned as a Leutnant fighting on the Western Front and was awarded the Iron Cross in both classes.
+Carl Albrecht Oberg was born in Hamburg on 27 January 1897, the son of a physician and professor of medicine Prof. Dr. Carl Joseph Gustav Alexander Oberg.
+In August 1914, he volunteered for the army with the Holsteinisches Feld-Artillerie-Regiment Nr.
+24. His enlistment was postponed, he then achieved his war Abitur in August 1915 and was subsequently assigned to the artillery, serving as battery officer with Lauenburgisches Feld-Artillerie-Regiment Nr.
+45. On 21 September 1916, he was commissioned as a Leutnant fighting on the Western Front and was awarded the Iron Cross in both classes.
 He worked in manufacturing as a branch manager after the war until he was laid off in 1930.